 The CHEMSWEEP waste pesticide collection program is designed to provide all citizens of the Commonwealth with a means to dispose of canceled, suspended, phased out, unusable, or unwanted pesticide products.
 The high cost of disposal prohibits many users from hiring professionals to dispose of these materials and also postpones disposal decisions until a more cost-effective means becomes available.
 The waste pesticides may then become a health and safety hazard and environmental liability through long-term storage in barns, garages, or other areas in and around the home.
 The liability may also manifest itself as a high hidden cost during the cleanup and removal of these pesticides in the transfer or sale of a property.

 Participation in CHEMSWEEP is free for the first 2,000 pounds.
 Participants with waste pesticides exceeding 2,000 pounds will be responsible for the cost exceeding that limit, but at the cost charged to PDA by the contractor, which is significantly less than normal hazardous waste costs.
 Any pesticide or related pesticide product will be accepted in this program.
 However, dioxin precursors such as slivex, 2,4,5-T, and pentachlorophenol will only be accepted if these products are packaged in Labpack quantities and meet the definition of "universal waste."
 Approximately 18 counties are selected each year to participate in CHEMSWEEP.
-To see which counties are eligible, see our .
+To see which counties are eligible, see the Pennsylvania Department of Agriculture CHEMSWEEP page.

 Plastic Pesticide Container Recycling Program

 The Plastic Pesticide Container Recycling (PPCR) Program accepts and recycles clean, plastic, crop protection product containers.
 This program is available to commercial and agricultural users.
 In order to participate in the program, applicators must ensure that all containers are free of all product, inside and outside.
 Triple rinsing or pressure rinsing is required.
 All label booklets, plastic sleeves, and caps should be removed and discarded.
 Only #2 HDPE plastic containers from EPA-registered agricultural, structural, turf, forestry, and specialty pest control products, as well as containers from crop oils, surfactants, and fertilizers will be accepted.
 Recycling sites are located throughout the state at chemical dealers and commercial application businesses.
 Please note that containers that do meet the above criteria will be rejected.
-Instructions on triple and pressure rinsing, as well as recycling sites, are available on our website.
+Instructions on triple and pressure rinsing, as well as recycling sites, are available on the Pennsylvania Department of Agriculture Plastic Pesticide Container Recycling.

 - Bellinger, R. G., "Store Pesticides Safely," Pesticide Information Program Information Sheet 37, Rev. September 2001.